marekbujko/Netryx-OpenSource-Next-Gen-Street-Level-Geolocation/README.md

 Netryx is free and open source.
 The optional AI Coarse feature requires a Gemini API key (free tier available from Google).
 Compute costs are your own hardware — no cloud services required.

+**Is there a hosted version?**

+Yes. [netryx.live](https://netryx.live) runs the full pipeline in the cloud so you don't need to set up anything locally.
+Useful if you want quick results without building your own index.

+---

+## Don't want to set up the full pipeline?

+[**netryx.live**](https://netryx.live) runs the same engine in the cloud — upload a photo, get coordinates.
+No installation, no indexing, no GPU required.

 ---

 ## Built By